 The course was built by an Englishman, Major Stafford Vere Hotchkin in 1929 and originally featured eight par 5’s giving an overall par 76 rating.
 Since then, the course has been re configured and adapted to a traditional par 72 format, and additional bunkers added.

-The par 3, 3rd hole plays towards the sea, where the small green is protected by two large bunkers to the right and a hump short right of the green.
+The par 3, third hole plays towards the sea, where the small green is protected by two large bunkers to the right and a hump short right of the green.
 Whilst the hump is a a good line to aim at, it requires supreme accuracy.
-Don’t pitch directly onto it – catch it slightly wrong and it can kick the ball towards the bunkers.
+Don’t pitch directly onto it – it you catch it slightly wrong, it can kick the ball towards the bunkers.

 The signature hole 13th has been ranked as one of the top 500 holes in the world, this majestic par 4 runs all of 408 meters uphill.
 The severely sloped and undulating fairway adds to the difficulty of the hole, as well as a tough semi–blind approach shot to a tiny green behind a mound on the right.
 There is a fairway bunker to the left of the green that will catch a miscued approach shot.
 Once you have putted out, be sure to look back towards the tee box – a truly panoramic view of the bay.

 Abundant animal life is found on the course including monkeys, small buck, tortoises, meerkats and plovers.
 The crowned plover or “kiewietjie” is found on the club’s emblem.
 After a round, indulge in some superb views over the course and Algoa Bay from the “19th”.

 The course centres around the old, white walled, double storey clubhouse.
 Elegantly set, the staff and members extend a warm welcome to our clients that visit as part of their South African golf holiday.